TRAVEL GUIDE: LAGO DI CAREZZA

 So, while I appreciate the beauty that comes without any effort, I can honestly say I was a bit speechless and probably just stood there for a moment, transfixed.
 After a time, I collected myself and started enjoying the lake from the platform.Lake Carezza is fed by subterraneous springs from the Latemar Group.
 With its gorgeous color and view of the Rosengarten and the Latemar mountain ranges (part of the Dolomite mountain range), makes this place one of the prettiest I have seen in a while.

 Okay, the lake itself is tiny, and there isn’t that much to do.
 But once at the lake, make sure to stay a bit and not just take pictures and drive away quickly.

 Hike Around the Lake

-Though I have seen more stunning and drop-dead gorgeous lakes in Italy during that road trip, this lake was probably my favorite.
-It is one of my travel highlights in Italy, even though there were many other people who visited the lake and it is surely not a hidden gem anymore.
+Though I have seen several stunning and drop-dead gorgeous lakes in Italy during that road trip, Lake Carezza was probably my favorite.
+It is one of my travel highlights in Italy, even though many other people visited the lake, and it is surely not a hidden gem anymore.

 But, in the end, it is understandable that people want to visit this place.
-The beauty speaks for itself, though I have read some opinions from those who were disappointed by the little water it carries.
+Though I have read some opinions from those disappointed by the little water it carries, the beauty speaks for itself.
 Surely, I was lucky enough to see the lake when it was at its deepest, but I am sure it is a beauty at any time of year.